-We need vitamin D to help the body absorb calcium and phosphorus from our diet.
-These minerals are important for healthy bones and teeth.
+We need vitamin D to help the body absorb calcium and phosphate from our diet.
+These minerals are important for healthy bones, teeth and muscles.

 A lack of vitamin D – known as vitamin D deficiency – can cause bones to become soft and weak, which can lead to bone deformities.
 In children, for example, a lack of vitamin D can lead to rickets.
 In adults, it can lead to osteomalacia, which causes bone pain and tenderness.

 Our body creates vitamin D from direct sunlight on our skin when we are outdoors.
 From about late March/early April to the end of September, most of us should be able to get all the vitamin D we need from sunlight.

 We also get some vitamin D from a small number of foods, including oily fish such as salmon, mackerel, herring and sardines, as well as red meat and eggs.

 Vitamin D is also added to all infant formula milk, as well as some breakfast cereals, fat spreads and non-dairy milk alternatives.

 The amounts added to these products can vary and may only be added in small amounts.
 Manufacturers must by law add vitamin D to infant formula milk.

 Another source of vitamin D is dietary supplements.

 How long should we spend in the sun?

 Most people can make enough vitamin D from being out in the sun daily for short periods with their forearms, hands or lower legs uncovered and without sunscreen from late March or early April to the end of September, especially from 11am to 3pm.